Miyarima/mvc/README.md

 Usage
 --------------------------------------
+Open a terminal and move to a folder where you would like to store the cloned repo.
+On GitHub press the green "Code" button and copy the link.
+When you have copied the link, type in the terminal **git clone <repo URL>**.

 To start the project use `php -S loclahost:8888 -t public` too run on php's server, on port 8888.